ejelome/react-counter/README.md

 > **Notes:**
 > JSX attribute &hellip;
 >
-> - can either be the element's built-in HTML [attributes](https://developer.mozilla.org/en-US/docs/Glossary/Attribute) or component's [props](https://reactjs.org/docs/components-and-props.html)
+> - can either be the element's built-in HTML [attributes](https://developer.mozilla.org/en-US/docs/Glossary/Attribute) or component's [props](https://reactjs.org/docs/components-and-props.html) (properties)
 > - name use [camelCase](https://en.wikipedia.org/wiki/Camel_case) as naming convention similar to JavaScript [properties](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript)
 > - value can either be a JSX expression (`{}`) or a literal `String` _but not both_